quixio/quix-cli/docs/cli-commands-summary.md

-# Quix CLI Quick Reference
+# Quix CLI Commands Summary

 This quick reference guide lists common use cases for the Quix CLI with the corresponding commands.
 Use this guide to quickly find and execute the commands you need.